 LETTER OF INELIGIBILITY

 If you are not eligible for a social security number, you can request a “Letter of Ineligibility” from the Ann Arbor Social Security Office.
-Fill out Form SS-5 and write “Letter of Ineligibility” at the top of the form.
+You can either visit the Ann Arbor Social Security Office in person anytime on or after April 7, 2022, or you can fill out Form SS-5 and write “Letter of Ineligibility” at the top of the form.
 Mail the form to: Social Security Administration, 3971 Research Park Drive Suite A, Ann Arbor, MI 48108.
 No additional documents are required; just the form.
 The Ann Arbor Social Security Office will mail your Letter of Ineligibility to you in approximately three weeks.
 You are required to have the Letter of Ineligibility in order to take the driver's license written test.
 The Letter of Ineligibility is valid for 60 days.

 If you are not in Ann Arbor, you can ask your local Social Security Administration office how to apply for a Letter of Ineligibility.